Carlos-Tirado/django-uptact-Carlos-Tirado-tree-main-uptact/README.md

 Note what is in parens at the end -- that's the name of the virtualenv.
 It shows in the prompt when you are "inside" that virtual environment.

-If you need to exit the virtualenv, simply close your terminal window or run `exit`.
+pIf you need to exit the virtualenv, simply close your terminal window or run `exit`.

 If you get a `SECRET_KEY` error when you run your django server, you'll need to make sure Django can find that variable, which it is looking for in a `.env` file in the `uptact` project directory (see `django-environ` below).
 You should create a `.env` file inside the `uptact` project directory.
 This repo provides a `.env.sample` that you can copy.